Dive in Indonesia

 Notably one of the most biologically diverse locations in the world, (boasting the record amount of fish species ever recorded in one dive!) the Bird’s Head Peninsula hosts 574 species of coral, while Raja Ampat itself hosts 553 species, it is the absolute epicentre of diversity.

 Exceptionally photogenic, steep limestone cliffs rise out of the sparkling turquoise waters surrounded by pristine fringing coral reefs, blue water drop-offs, mangrove flats, and seagrass beds.
-Water temperatures are generally between 24-29 degrees Celsius and strong currents characterize many of the dive sites in the region.
+Water temperatures are generally between 24 and 29 degrees Celsius and strong currents characterize many of the dive sites in the region.

-Visiting areas such as Dampier Strait, Fam, Mansuar and beautiful Misool, the greatest of Raja Ampat, divers will have their dreams come true onboard Scubaspa ZEN Indonesia.
+Visiting areas such as Dampier Strait, Gam, Mansuar and beautiful Misool, the greatest of Raja Ampat, divers will have their dreams come true on board Scubaspa ZEN Indonesia.
 Through topography filled with vertical walls, caves, lagoons and slopes, you can find manta rays at their cleaning stations, sharks, turtles, pygmy seahorses clinging to gorgonian fans in the current, and more excellent macro life.
 Out of the water, look out for the exceptionally rare and endemic birds including the bird of paradise.

 Dive in the Banda Sea and Ring of Fire